Esteph27/Bridal-Union/README.md

 As outlined previously, there are two main users for Bridal-Union:

-**User 1** - A freelance wedding dress designer who is looking to promote their work, get client bookings and sell their services whilst expanding their clientele.
+**User 1 (admin user)** - A freelance wedding dress designer who is looking to promote their work, get client bookings and sell their services whilst expanding their clientele.

-**User 2** - A future bride-to-be who is looking for a wedding dress designer to make their dream dress for their big day.
+**User 2 (site user)** - A future bride-to-be who is looking for a wedding dress designer to make their dream dress for their big day.

 **User stories:**

-Below are user story scenarios and how Bridal-Union intends to meet those needs:

-**As a wedding dress designer (admin user):**

-- I can easily post any images of my work via the admin panel so that I can share and promote my work  to a wider audience.

-- I can log in to the admin panel so that I can access the site’s backend.

-- I can easily log out of the admin panel as needed.

-- Using the admin panel I can add important information to my profile such as location, starting price and biography so the user can easily view this information.
+Please find all my defined user stories and their acceptance criteria in the probject board [here](https://github.com/Esteph27/Bridal-Union/projects/1)

-- I can update my profile information via the admin panel to ensure my profile is always up-to-date.
+- As an Admin User I can update a Designer's profile information to ensure my profile is always up-to-date.

-- I can use the admin panel to delete images I no longer wish to have displayed on site.

-- When uploading my images, I can add a description to provide context for the user via the admin panel.
+- As a Site User, I can add a new designer or delete an existing designer to manage the designers being promoted on the site.

-- I don’t have to worry about resizing any images prior to upload as the admin panel takes care of that for me.

-- I can add hashtags to my images to help target my intended audience and help follow trends.

-- In the admin panel, I can reply back to comments left on my posts so I can interact and engage with the end user.
+- As an Admin User I can create draft posts so that I can finish writing the content later.

-- I can delete customer reviews if they are deemed bad via the admin panel.

-- I can confirm / decline customer booking if needed via the admin panel and the user will be notified of any changes.

-**As a bride-to-be (end user):**
+- As a Site User I can manage my existing bookings so that this information is always up to date.

+- As a Site User I can easily see if I'm logged in or not so that I can choose to log in or log out depending on what I'm doing.

+- As a Site User I can register an account so that I can comment and like on posts, make a booking with a designer and manage my existing bookings.

+- A Site User can create an account via the allauth registration forms.

+- A new Site User will be assigned a profile page where they can view their existing bookings.

-- I easily can browse through the app to get inspiration for my wedding dress by viewing posts/images from different designers.
+- As a Site User I easily can browse through the app to get inspiration for my wedding dress by viewing posts/images from different designers.

-- I can view all images posted by a single designer by visiting their portfolio page.
+- As a Site User I can find relevant contact information easily.

+- As a Site User I can easily and intuitively navigate my way through the site to find the relevant information I'm looking for with little amount of clicks.

-- Using the navigation bar and links throughout the site, I can navigate easily throughout the different pages to view the desired content.
+- As a Site User I can use the navigation bar to easily navigate throughout the different pages to view the desired content.

-- I can view a designer’s profile to find out more information about their services and work by visiting their profile page.
+- As an Admin user I can approve or disapprove comments so that I can filter out objectionable comments.

+- As an Admin User, I don’t have to worry about resizing any images prior to upload as the admin panel takes care of that for me.

+- As an Admin Uyser I can confirm or decline bookings to help me manage the designer's booking efficiently.

-- I can easily interact with the designer by liking and commenting on their posts.
+- As a Site User I can easily interact with the designer by liking and commenting on their posts so that I can form a connection with the designer.

-- I can connect with the designer by following them via the follow feature so I can keep up to date with them.

-- I can easily book an appointment with my designer of choice using the booking form.
+- As a Site User can I comment on a post when logged in.

+- As a Site User I receive notifications to confirm actions taken on the site.

-- I can easily create a customer account where I can manage and view my existing bookings.
+- As a Site User I can click on a post so that I can view all comments.

-- I can log into my account to cancel and/or reschedule a booking if needed.

-- If the designer has cancelled or rescheduled my booking, I will be notified.

-- I can log into my account to update and edit my account information so that it is always up to date.
+- As a Site User, I can view a designer's information to get information about a specific designer.
+I can find out who they are and how they work in order to help me decide if they are the designer to make my wedding dress or not.

+- As a Site User / Admin I can view comments on an individual post so that I can read the conversation.

-- I can easily log in and log out of my account as needed.
+- As a Site User I can easily see if I'm logged in or not so that I can choose to log in or log out depending on what I'm doing.

-- I have the options to delete my account if I no longer need it.
+- As a Site User I can like or unlike a post so that I can interact with the content.

+- As a Site User / Admin User I can view the number of likes on each post so that I can see which is the most popular or viral.

 ------

 ## SCOPE

-In order to achieve the desired user’s needs and business goals, the following features have been considered.
-However, kindly note that the full scope has not been met due to time constraints, please visit ‘Features left to implement’ below to see the features which have not been included in this current version of Bridal-Union.
+When planning the initial design for this project, I had to outline which features were absolutely essential to include in this current release, and other features that would become part of the scalability plan to include in future releases.
+The following features have been considered for this current release:

+Version 1;
 - Responsive navigation that will link to various pages throughout the site, collapse when viewed on specific screen sizes to allow for seam free navigation across all screen sizes.

 - Landing page with hero image, tag line, short introduction and links to intuitively take the user to different parts of the website.

-- Discover Designers page where the user can scroll through the page to view, ‘follow’, ‘like’ and ‘comment’ on images posted by different designers.
+- Discover Designers page where the user can scroll through the page to view, ‘like’ and ‘comment’ on images posted by different designers.

+- 'Follow' features were a logged in user can 'follow' a deisgner (like a person would 'follow' someone on Istagram).

 - Designer profile page where the user can read more information about a designer such as number of followers, biography, location and starting price.